AminTaheri23/HCI-MIT-notes/lec2.md

 we should make every thing visible. for example we should visible the function of dragging and dropping.  we should represent draggable object (with wiggling for example)

-## Feed Back
+## FeedBack

-​	action should have immediate visible. (sound, vibrate, image)
+action should have immediate visible. (sound, vibrate, image)

 you should feedback in the middle of action and at the end of the action